robertklep/node-sabnzbd/README.md

 ### `instance.history()`

 Get contents of the SABnzbd history.

-Returns the output of the [history command](http://wiki.sabnzbd.org/api#toc11), with, again, an extra `entries` property:
+Provides the output of the [history command](http://wiki.sabnzbd.org/api#toc11), with, again, an extra `entries` property:

     action_line    : ?
     size           : size in bytes